itrimble/Mock-Interview/README.md

 6. Command and Control
 7. Actions on Objectives

+Learn more about the [Cyber Kill Chain](https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html) from Lockheed Martin.

 ### MITRE ATT&CK Framework
-The MITRE ATT&CK (Adversarial Tactics, Techniques, and Common Knowledge) Framework is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations.
+The [MITRE ATT&CK](https://attack.mitre.org/) (Adversarial Tactics, Techniques, and Common Knowledge) Framework is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations.
 It provides a common language for describing attacker behaviors and helps organizations improve their security posture.

 Key components:
 * **Tactics**: The tactical goals of an adversary (the "why" of an attack technique)